 Head and Face

-Goggles - Goggles are a must for snowboarding or skiing, but we’ve found them to be excellent for skijoring and even snowshoeing.
+Goggles are a must for snowboarding or skiing and other winter adventures, but we’ve found them to be excellent for skijoring and even snowshoeing.
 Your face stays so much warmer when it is covered and googles keep the eyes from water.
 We highly recommend having them in your cold weather kit for everything.

 Besides your snowboarding or ski boots, all you need are two sets of boots.
 Hiking boots and something stylish to wear around the chalet.

-Gaiters - Gaiters are waterproof boot leggings that go over your boots and up your calf.
-If you are walking in deep snow or slush, it will keep your pants dry and keep water from sinking in to your boots.
-If you are ice climbing, they will protect your expensive gortex pants.
+Gaiters are waterproof boot leggings that go over your boots and up your calf are also a great idea for walking in deep snow or slush.
+They will keep water from sinking into your pants.
+If you are ice climbing, they will protect your expensive Gortex pants.
 Instead of kicking your pants, you’ll be kicking your gaiters with those sharp spikes.

 You really don’t need to bring much with you.
 As we said above, you will most likely find yourself in your base layers and shells most of the time and you will only need some clothes for a dinner out.
 At ski resorts and Northern holiday destinations, you never really have to worry about going glam.
 Everyone is relaxed and you can go out to eat in a pair of jeans.

-We suggest packing two or three nice tops and 2 pairs of pants - its all you will need to add to your winter packing list.
+We suggest packing two or three nice tops and two pairs of pants.
+It’s really all you will need to add to your winter packing list.
 You’ll be eating breakfast and lunch in your ski/hiking clothes and you can mix up your shirts for every other day the rest of the time.
 Nobody will be judging you.
 I promise.

-Swimsuits and FlipFlops - Everywhere you go in cold weather vacation destinations, you’ll find the opportunity to sit in hot springs or hot tubs.
+Everywhere you go in cold weather vacation destinations, you’ll find the opportunity to sit in hot springs or hot tubs.
 Be sure to bring along your bathing suit so that you can enjoy sitting outside while basking in hot mineral water.
 And you’ll want some flipflops to be able to walk from indoors to outdoors.